Java

 My Java experience is evenly split between Core Java and J2EE.

-In Core Java, I have used various Java packages and tools including collections, multithreading and concurrency ...
-A partial list of Java packages and libraries that I have used is at the end of this entry.
-Often a Java application that started as a single-threaded one will end up as a multi-threaded application; it helps that Java has very good concurrency support.
+In Core Java, I have utilized various packages and tools, including collections, multithreading, and concurrency.
+A partial list of the Java packages and libraries I’ve used is included at the end of this entry.

-While working with Java, I was involved in new applications development as well as working with legacy systems.
+While working with Java, I’ve been involved in both new application development and maintaining legacy systems.
 Probably a separate entry is needed for a more detailed description of the projects.

 Below are some of the libraries and tools that I was using: